Day Hiking Essentials: What I Bring on Every Hike

 I bring my Kula Cloth on all hikes

 What are your day hiking essentials?
-Do you carry everything we shared above on your day hikes?
+Do you carry everything I listed above on your day hikes?
 Share in the comments below.

 Leave a Reply